Contact: Jianye He

 Scope of Collection

-Chinese language monographs and serials are comprehensively acquired at research level for most areas of the humanities and social sciences with an emphasis on Chinese history, languages and literature, philosophy, religion, politics, economics, social conditions, fine arts.
-Reference and translations in other languages are collected selectively.
+Chinese language monographs and serials are comprehensively acquired at research level for most areas of the humanities and social sciences with an emphasis on Chinese history, languages and literature, philosophy, religion, fine arts, ethnography, politics, economics, foreign relations, law, etc. Reference and translations in other languages are collected selectively.

 The collection priorities include: primary resources, high quality secondary scholarship, important reference works, and critical electronic resources.
 For networked databases see East Asia - Electronic.

-The strong subject areas of the Chinese collection are: (1) Language (2) Literature and Literary criticism (3) History and Auxiliary sciences (4) Philosophy and Religion (5) Fine arts, and (6) Social sciences.
+The strong subject areas of the Chinese collection are: (1) linguistics (2) literature and literary criticism (3) history and archaeology (4) philosophy and religion (5) fine arts and art history, (6) policitcs and economics, (7) film studies and visual culture, (8) social conditions in contemporary China, etc..

 - Chinese rare books collection: East Asian Library has more than 800 titles of Chinese rare books dated before year 1795, including some important manuscripts, scrolls; In addition, the Chinese collection contains over 4,000 titles of thread-bound Chinese classics dating back to prior 1911.